autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 where `MAX_NGRAM = 1000` say (try various values under 10000) and [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) is imported from `sklearn.feature_extraction.text` (to reduce the number of N-grams used to represent each text field).

+To reduce memory usage during inference:

+- If trying to produce predictions for a large test dataset, break the test data into smaller chunks as demonstrated in :ref:`sec_faq`.

+- If models have been previously persisted in memory but inference-speed is not a major concern, call `predictor.unpersist_models()`.

-- To reduce memory required in inference, call `predictor.refit_full()` and use one of the refit-full models for prediction.
+- If models have been previously persisted in memory, bagging was used in `fit()`, and inference-speed is a concern: call `predictor.refit_full()` and use one of the refit-full models for prediction (ensure this is the only model persisted in memory).

 ## If you encounter disk space issues